-Get away from it all with this magnificent adventure to the Outer Hebridean Islands of Lewis and Harris, home to pre-historic stone circles of Callanish and the famous white sandy beaches of Harris; your tour will also include magical Ullapool and Skye.
-This amazing tour runs Thursdays throughout the summer months.
+Get away from it all with this magnificent adventure to the Outer Hebridean Islands of Lewis and Harris, home to pre-historic stone circles of Callanish and the famous white sandy beaches of Harris.
+This amazing tour runs most Thursdays throughout the summer months.

-Tour Highlights: The Forth Bridges, Dunkeld, Cairngorm National Park, Loch Ness, Corrieshalloch Gorge, Ullapool, Ferry to Stornoway, Port of Ness, Butt of Lewis, Standing Stones of Callanish, Harris, Inverness, Culloden Moor, Cairngorm National Park
+Rannoch Moor, Glen Coe, Loch Ness, Inverness, Corrieshalloch Gorge, Ullapool, Ferry to Stornoway, Port of Ness, Butt of Lewis, Standing Stones of Callanish, Harris, Culloden Moor, Cairngorm National Park, Perthshire and Forth Bridges.

-We leave Edinburgh behind and travel towards Stirling, passing Stirling Castle and the Wallace Monument.
-We leave the motorway behind and make our way towards Doune, famed for its castle (of Monty Python’s Holy Grail fame), then onwards to Callander.
-Here the Lowlands of Scotland give way to the spectacular scenery of the Highlands.
+We leave Edinburgh behind and travel to Stirling where we make a photo-stop at mighty Stirling Castle.
+Enjoy the panorama which includes the Wallace Monument and the impressive Ochil Hills as a backdrop.
+From Stirling we make our way towards Doune, famed for its own castle (of Monty Python’s Holy Grail fame), then onwards to Callander.
+Shortly the Lowlands of Scotland give way to the spectacular scenery of the Highlands.

 Our scenic drive takes us along the beautiful banks of Loch Lubnaig then on through "bonnie” Strathyre towards Glen Ogle and Glen Dochart.
 After climbing the "Black Mount” we reach vast wilderness of Rannoch Moor which stretches out ahead of us.